-- From the time Reception children start school they take home one library book per week. - Letters & Sounds based sessions encourage oral work in the early Years - In Reception classes, children begin to learn Tricky Words/High Frequency words and continue to work on initial sounds - At the beginning of their Reception year children begin to choose books without words from the lower levels of the Book Band Scheme (Lilac), they then move on to read Dandelion Phonic Reading books or Rising Stars sets. - Children progress through the coloured book bands and move up a level when they have read a breadth of their current band confidently, based on the teacher's assessment - KS1 children are explicitly taught phonics on a daily basis through Letters and Sounds until they have mastered the programme - During Year 1, children are broadly grouped for focused phonics teaching for daily phonic sessions as well.
+- From the time nursery children start school they take home one library book per week. - Letters & Sounds and Jolly Phonics based sessions encourage oral work in the early Years - In Reception classes children begin to learn Tricky Words/High Frequency words and continue to work on initial sounds - At the beginning of their Reception year children begin to choose books without words from the lower levels of the Book Band Scheme (Lilac), they then move on to read Dandelion Phonic Reading books. - Children progress through the coloured book bands and move up a level when they have read a breadth of their current band confidently, based on the teacher's assessment - KS1 children are explicitly taught phonics on a daily basis through Letters and Sounds until they have mastered the programme - During Year 1, children are broadly grouped for focused phonics teaching for three of the five daily phonic sessions.
 These groups are organised and amended according to the half termly phonic assessments - Children may receive letter sound/tricky word cards or probe sheets to support work at home - In Key Stages one and two, children continue to progress through the coloured book band levels until they are deemed confident and able to choose their own reading material from a variety of sources (library, class shelves or home).
-Children will change these books as they finish. - An adult will hear children read one to one or within a guided reading group weekly and assess their comprehension skills as well as fluency and phonetic knowledge. - Opportunities to talk about books, discuss texts and answer questions are ongoing and children complete regular comprehension activities, whether orally within a group, on a one-to-one basis or as a written exercise - Preparation and practise for written comprehension tests begins in Key Stage One and continues through to Year 4 - Children starting school, at any age, will be assessed for their reading and comprehension ability and reading books will be selected accordingly.
-This assessment will inform the teacher's provision for support or extension. - We encourage children to read every night to an adult at home which results in them receiving a house point the following morning when their reading record is checked by classroom staff. - Children are expected to look after their reading records and treat them with respect, especially as they are transported between home and school.
+Children will change these books as they finish. - An adult will hear children read one to one or within a guided reading group a minimum of twice a week in school and one of these sessions will be with a member of school staff.
+Teachers will ensure they hear children read once every fortnight in order to assess and enable their progress.
+All reading in school will be logged in the Reading Records. - Opportunities to talk about books, discuss texts and answer questions are ongoing and children complete regular comprehension activities, whether orally within a group, on a one-to-one basis or as a written exercise - Preparation and practise for written comprehension tests begins in Key Stage One and continues through to Year 4 - Children starting school, at any age, will be assessed for their reading and comprehension ability and reading books will be selected accordingly.
+This assessment will inform the teacher's provision for support or extension.